neelsmith/cite-architecture.org/orca/orca-article/markdown/narrative.md

-# Use Cases \emph{\&} Infrastructure: Analytical Editions
+# ORCA: \textsc{Ohco2} Realigned Citeable Analyses

 Christopher Blackwell, Neel Smith.
-May, 2015.
+June, 2015.

 ## Summary

-This document describes ongoing work on textual analysis for the Homer Multitext, and on text-reuse, textual history, and syntax that is a collaboration between Furman University and the Leipzig Open Greek and Latin project.
+This article describes ongoing work on textual analysis for the Homer Multitext, and on text-reuse, textual history, and syntax that is a collaboration between Furman University and the Leipzig Open Greek and Latin project.

 Our experience has shown that the model of "text" as and **ordered hierarchy of citation objects** (\textsc{ohco2}) allows us to express the semantics of a text in many different data formats.[@smith_applying_2009] We use \textsc{tei-xml} mainly as an archival format and for working with a text as it is being edited, using a very constrained subset of its elements---only those necessary for documenting the citation scheme, the editorial status of specific spans of text (unclear, added, corrected, &c.), and disamguating non-lexical content in the text (*e.g.* Greek letters used as numbers, fragments of words, personal names).